Spring 2022: General Information

 701 N Grand Ave

 New students should submit an application and credentials at least one month prior to enrollment.
-For details, contact the Office of Admissions and Recruitment.
+For details, contact the Office of Admissions and Recruitment in the CASE Building.

 Students who have attended NSU but did not enroll in the immediate past semester (summer sessions are not included) must be readmitted.
 Students who have enrolled in another college since attending NSU must submit official transcripts of all work attempted before readmission can be granted.
-For details, contact the Office of Admissions and Recruitment.
+For details, contact the Office of Admissions and Recruitment in the CASE Building.